ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 - ``tests/`` contains all unit tests for checking the integrity of the project.

-- ``setup.py`` or ``pyproject.toml`` is known as the project's file.
+- ``setup.py`` or ``pyproject.toml`` is the project file.

 The ``doc/`` Directory
 ----------------------

-When distributing software it is important to document it.
-Documenting software means giving guidelines on how to install and describing all functions, methods, and classes that it ships with.
+When distributing software, it is important to document it.
+Documenting software means giving guidelines on how to install it and describing all functions, methods, and classes that it ships with.
 Case scenarios and examples should also be part of the documentation.